101 – King’s University College at Western University

-The quality of education at King’s stands second to none.
-Degree programs are primarily liberal arts in areas such as Business, Accounting, Social Sciences, Arts, Childhood and Social Institutions, Social Justice and Peace Studies, and Social Work, as well as a Master’s degree in Social Work.
-Renowned as a centre of teaching excellence, King’s has received top grades from national student surveys on the quality of teaching and student/faculty interactions.
-With a student to faculty ratio of 21.3 to 1, students are able to request more one-on-one time with professors.
+Renowned as a centre of teaching excellence, we have received top grades from national student surveys on the quality of teaching and student/faculty interactions.
+With a student-to-faculty ratio of 19:1, students can request more one-on-one time with professors.

-In January 2014, the three-story Daryl J. King Student Life Centre was opened, creating a new social and academic hub for the King’s community.
-As a community that values personal connections while maintaining a high standard of academic excellence, King’s absolutely offers “the best of both worlds.”
+As a community that values personal connections while maintaining a high standard of academic excellence, we absolutely offer “the best of both worlds”.

 - Management and Organizational Studies (including Accounting, Finance, Global Commerce and Human Resources)